Contact: Mrs. Turner, Little Hoole Primary School, Dob Lane, Preston, Lancashire PR4 5QL

 Music

-Our approach to music in our school helps our children to meet our Ten Feet Tall vision by offering children chances to try, chances to achieve and lots of opportunities to shine.
+Our approach to music in our school helps enable our children to Believe, Grow & Achieve by offering children chances to try, chances to achieve and lots of opportunities to shine.

 Our Music Whole School Overview